DSLean: A Framework for Type-Correct Interoperability Between Lean 4 and External DSLs: DSLean

 \subsection{Translation: Lean to External}

-Translation from Lean objects to external syntax does not use Lean's default pretty-printing system: rather, we opt to recursively check definitional equality between a Lean expression and each equivalence to ensure one-to-one correspondence with external patterns.
+Translation from Lean objects to external syntax does not use Lean's default pretty-printing system: rather, we opt to recursively check whether a Lean expression is semantically identical to any equivalences to ensure one-to-one correspondence with external patterns.